DHTMLX/gantt-docs/data/desktop/overlay_ext.md

 Overlay Extension
 ======================

-The **overlay.js** extension contains a set of API methods to simplify work with overlays.
+The **overlay** extension contains a set of API methods to simplify work with overlays.
 Read details about the Overlay extension in the article desktop/baselines.md#extraoverlayforthechart.

 Methods
 ------------